AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 These labels are shown in the form of a drop-down list to authors wherever they need to specify a label.
 This ensures that only predefined, consistent labels are used in the system.

 There are different methods through which you can apply labels to your topics - [Version history](web-editor-use-label.md) panel in Assets UI, [Baselines](/help/product-guide/user-guide/generate-output-use-baseline-for-publishing.md) UI, and the Editor.
-The Version Label feature in the Editor gives authors quick and easy way to assign labels to their topics.
+The Version Label feature in the Editor gives authors a quick and easy way to assign labels to their topics.

 To add labels to your topic from the Editor, perform the following steps: